YuxinWang2020/panel_data_models_with_fixed_effects/src/documentation/model_code.rst

 Model code
 **********

-This directory *src.model_code* contains interactive fixed effects model estimator and factor number estimator, and some statistics and util funcitons.
+This directory *src.model_code* contains interactive fixed effects model estimator and factor number estimator, and some statistical and utility funcitons.

 The ``InteractiveFixedEffect`` class